universal-ctags/ctags/docs/f-news.rst

 is given.
 If you like this feature, you can put ``--guess-language-eagerly`` to your .ctags.

-Better parser selection for template files
+Double extension file names
 ---------------------------------------------------------------------
-Consider an input file name *foo.c.in*.
-Suffix *.in* is popular as a name for template files.
-Well-known one is *config.h.in* used in GNU autotools.
+Consider an input file named *foo.c.in*.
+The *.in* suffix is popular when naming template files.
+A well-known example is *config.h.in*, which is used by GNU autotools.

-ctags used suffix here *\*.in* for choosing a parser. *.in* shows nothing about the language used in the input file.
-When fishman-ctags finds *.in* as suffix, fishman-ctags checks the next suffix, here *.c*.
+In this example, ctags would use the *\*.in* suffix to select the parser, but this suffix has no relation with any parser.
+When exuberant-ctags is unable to identify the parser from the file extension it tries removing the extension before giving up.
+As such, in the example above *foo.c* would be used, resulting in a correct parser detection.

 Dry running
 ---------------------------------------------------------------------